A

 Australian Shepherd Mix Cost

-The Aussiedor is still a relatively new designer breed, so their prices are reasonable.
+The Aussiedor is still a relatively new designer breed, so its prices are reasonable.
 Owners can expect to pay around $400 to $800 for one of these pups.
 However, if you can find one at a rescue or shelter, you will likely pay about $250.

 Dogs similar to the Australian Shepherd Mix